-The system is easy to install, easy to maintain, and can be moved to new locations to meet changing requirements.
+The system is easy to install, easy to maintain, and moved to new locations to meet changing requirements.

-Live and recorded footage can be accessed via 4G, 3G and Wi-Fi connectivity, allowing users to remotely view and download the video via smartphone, tablet, laptop or PC or via integration to an existing control room.
+Live and recorded footage can be accessed via 4G, 3G, and Wi-Fi connectivity, allowing users to remotely view and download the video via smartphone, tablet, laptop or PC, or integration to an existing control room.

 Synectics' Synergy platform offers the Council central video surveillance control platform that connects to their range of WCCTV

-Following the deployment of the WCCTV 4G IR Speed Dome into a fly-tipping hotspot, Bournemouth Borough Council saw an immediate stop in cases, saving a lot of money due to reduced site visits and waste disposal needs.
+Following the WCCTV 4G IR Speed Dome's deployment into a fly-tipping hotspot, Bournemouth Borough Council saw an immediate stop in cases, saving a lot of money due to reduced site visits and waste disposal needs.

-A WCCTV 4G IR Speed Dome was also used to monitor an area where drug suppliers were active, however, the problem ceased upon deployment of the camera, resulting in an increase in quality of life for local residents.
+A WCCTV 4G IR Speed Dome was also used to monitor an area where drug suppliers were active.
+However, the problem ceased upon deployment of the camera, increasing residents' quality of life.

 The Daily Echo ran a news story on the success of the Bournemouth Council's investment in